Mingun/pegjs/README.md

   * `format` — format of the generated parser (`"amd"`, `"bare"`, `"commonjs"`, `"es"`, `"globals"`, or `"umd"`);
                valid only when `output` is set to `"source"` (default: `"bare"`)
   * `output` — if set to `"parser"` (default), the method will return generated parser object;
-               if set to `"source"`, it will return parser source code as a string
+               if set to `"source"`, it will return parser source code as a string;
+               if set to `"ast"`, it will return grammar AST as object;
+               array from any above-mentioned formats.
+In this case will return an object with the keys corresponding to values of an array and the values on keys corresponding to result of the specified output
   * `plugins` — plugins to use
   * `trace` — makes the parser trace its progress (default: `false`)